RayDurlok/AHK-F_Keys/README.md

 For folder paths insert the path.
 For programms use /pathtotheprogramm/nameoftheprogramm.exe (or other extensions)

-For suspending the hotkeys use the insert button+F12 For exiting the script use CTRL + insert.
+For suspending the hotkeys use the insert button.
+For exiting the script use CTRL + insert.

 Feel free to further edit the script or give me feedback.